koblesystems/Koble.Mopups/README.md

 * [Contact](#contact)

 <!-- Koble instructions -->
-## Updating the nuget package
+## Contributing
-This project lives in Kobles custom nuget feed.
+The nuget package for this project lives in Kobles custom nuget feed.
 To update it, follow documentation to push a new version to the nuget feed.
 Make sure you get approval from 2 reviewers of your code before you push

 <!-- ABOUT THE PROJECT -->